Old Dominion–William & Mary rivalry

-The Old Dominion–William & Mary rivalry (formerly known as the Battle for the Silver Mace in football) refers to the U.S. college rivalry games between the Old Dominion Monarchs of the Sun Belt Conference and the William & Mary Tribe of the Colonial Athletic Association.
+The Old Dominion–William & Mary rivalry (formerly known as the Battle for the Silver Mace in football) refers to the U.S. college rivalry games between the Old Dominion Monarchs of the Sun Belt Conference and the William & Mary Tribe of the Coastal Athletic Association.
 They are the two largest and most historically tenured NCAA Division I rivals in Hampton Roads, Virginia.

 History

 Old Dominion University was founded as the Norfolk branch of the College of William & Mary in 1930.
 The Norfolk Division of William & Mary sports program initiated from football and basketball competitions against local high school teams.
 In 1941, their football program dissolved because of a $10,000 debt, poor attendance, and a ruling that did not allow freshman players on a branch campus.
 The Norfolk Division joined the Mason–Dixon Conference in September 1961, becoming its 16th member and competing with other William & Mary divisions as well as smaller NCAA Division II colleges in Virginia.

 Old Dominion became independent of William & Mary in 1962 after Governor Albertis Harrison signed legislation dissolving William & Mary's College System.
 Seven years later, they gained University status and competed as a Division II independent.
 William & Mary competed in the Southern Conference.
 Since ODU's declaration, the two schools began competing, despite belonging to separate conferences.

-The rivalry intensified from 1991–2013 when both schools competed in the Colonial Athletic Association.
+The rivalry intensified from 1991–2013 when both schools were members of the Colonial Athletic Association.
 Through this period, they competed against each other in 6 conference basketball tournaments and 6 baseball tournaments.
 They have competed in 26 joint men's soccer classics.
 Since, Old Dominion has gained the edge over William & Mary in most of their male varsity sports.